tari-labs/tari-university/src/protocols/grin-protocol-overview/MainReport.md

 ## Introduction

-Depending on who you ask, Mimblewimble is either a tongue-tying curse or a blockchain protocol designed to be private and scalable.
+Depending on whom you ask, Mimblewimble is either a tongue-tying curse or a blockchain protocol designed to be private and scalable.
 The transactions in Mimblewimble are derived from confidential transactions by Greg Maxwell [[1]], which in turn are based on the Pedersen commitment scheme.
 On 19&nbsp;July&nbsp;2016, Tom Elvis Jedusor left a white paper on the tor network describing how Mimblewimble could work.
 As the potential for this was realized, work was done to make